A Primer on Deep Learning for Causal Inference: Causal Identification and Estimation Strategies

-A common treatment-modeling strategy is \textbf{inverse propensity score weighting (IPW)}.
+Another common approach is \textbf{inverse propensity score weighting (IPW)}.
 In IPW, units are weighted on their inverse propensity to receive treatment.
 Without loss of generality, we call the propensity function $\pi$.
 The propensity score is calculated as the probability of receiving treatment conditional on covariates:

 The simplest IPW estimator of the ATE is then: